JakobKallestad/InceptionV3-on-plankton-images/README.md

 ----
 # Tensorboard:

-Here are a few magic cells to view our models history via tensorboard interface
+Here are a few magic cells to view our models history via tensorboard interface.
+The logs folders can be dowloaded from 'https://github.com/JakobKallestad/InceptionV3-on-plankton-images'.

 ```python